walletd/walletd/CONTRIBUTING.md

 [optional footer(s)]
 ```
-walletd maintainers generally tend to use one of the following types for each commit (this is non-exhaustive):
+WalletD maintainers generally tend to use one of the following types for each commit (this is non-exhaustive):

 build
 chore